taci4min/CypherTestBin/README.md

 ---
 Cypherium is compatible with Mac, Windows, and Linux operating systems.

-Public IP for VPS needed
+Public iP for VPS is needed
 --
 Your ip of your machine or VPS which used to deploy cypher node  must be `public IP`.such AWS ec2 which has `public IP` to deploy your cypher node!
 Please open 18002,16002,30301,7000 ports for UDP and TCP rule for VPS.Maybe you also need to shut firewalld.service by using command `systemctl stop firewalld.service`